fyqing/ML_for_Scalar_Curvature/README.md

-# AInstein: Numerical Metrics on Spheres
+# ML package for the Nirenberg problem
-This repository contains code for learning Einstein metrics ($R_{ij} = \lambda g_{ij}$) on spheres of general dimension, $S^n$.
+This repository contains code for learning Riemannian metrics with prescribed scalar curvature function on sphere $S^2$.
+In particular, we fix the round metric, and search within its pointwise conformal class.
+This is known as the Nirenberg problem.

-The semi-supervised learning is run via the file `run.py`, where manifold properties and training hyperparameters are set using the `hyperparameters/hps.yaml` file.
-To instead train a supervised model (to either the identity function or the round metric) run the file `run_supervised.py`, which uses hyperparameters from the same yaml file.
+The package is run via the file `run.py`, where manifold properties and training hyperparameters are set using the `hyperparameters/hps.yaml` file.

 We recommend setting up a new environment for running of this package, the process for this is described in `environment/README.md`.